Great South Bay

 The Great South Bay is a lagoon situated between Long Island and Fire Island, in the State of New York.
 It is about 45 mi long and has an average depth of 4 ft 3 in and is 20 ft at its deepest.
 It is protected from the Atlantic Ocean by Fire Island, a barrier island, as well as the eastern end of Jones Beach Island and Captree Island.

-Robert Moses Causeway adjoins the Great South Bay Bridge, which leads to Robert Moses State Park.
+The Robert Moses Causeway adjoins the Great South Bay Bridge, which leads to Robert Moses State Park.

 The bay is accessible from the ocean through Fire Island Inlet, which lies between the western tip of Fire Island and the eastern tip of Jones Beach Island.
 The bay adjoins South Oyster Bay on its western end, and Patchogue and Moriches bays at the east end.

 History

 In the early 17th century, European settlers first encountered the native Montaukett Indian Nation.
 Among the earliest British families were the Smith, Carman and Hewlett families.

-Long Island's South Shore, which includes Lindenhurst, Babylon, Islip, Oakdale, Sayville, Bayport, Blue Point, Patchogue, Bellport, Shirley, and Mastic Beach.
+Long Island's South Shore, adjacent to the bay, now includes the communities of Lindenhurst, Babylon, Islip, Oakdale, Sayville, Bayport, Blue Point, Patchogue, Bellport, Shirley, and Mastic Beach.